josh-anderegg/mad/README.md

 - [ ] Add `resolve` to resolve blame conflicts where image quality was low to try another download technique
 - [ ] Allow for smarter caching/combining of bands/images such that not everything is redownloaded for the same image.
 - [ ] Allow to define the amount of bytes used for a single pixel: Would allow smaller database at the cost of fidelity and needs definition of the range of values.
+- [ ] Generally improve the method to combine satellite images with someone that has specialised in this domain.

 ### Lasso
 The lasso module allows to train a Lasso regressor on a database.
 Subcommands include: